-A comparative study of the anatomical structures of the vascular plants, beginning with the pre-vascular Bryophyta and continuing through the Anthophyta, and the contribution these changes have made to the evolutionary relationships between these groups.
+A study of the structure and development of vascular plant cells, tissues, and organs.
+Emphasis is placed on the relationships between structure and function as well as the evolutionary origins of major plant structures.
 Three hours lecture, three hours laboratory weekly.
-Prerequisite: "C" or better in BIOL 213.
+Prerequisite: "C" or better in BIOL 213 or permission of the instructor.
 Four semester hours.